-If you use video for your business, most of the time you’ll want to make your videos more visible.
-After all, the more people who watch your videos, the more opportunities to connect with potential customers and expand awareness of your brand.
+If you use video for your business or course then it’s likely that most of your video content will remain visible for everyone on your websites, especially if you are using video for marketing your product or service or explaining a concept or product feature.
+After all, when more people who watch your videos it creates more opportunities to connect with potential customers and expand awareness of your brand.

-Password protecting your videos isn’t as straightforward as you might expect — especially if you’re using YouTube or other popular video sharing platforms.
-And, as just mentioned, it’s not the only consideration in securing your videos.
+In this article we’ll show you how you can password protect your Youtube videos and also make you aware of other security issues regarding protecting your video content.
+Protecting your videos isn’t as straightforward as you might expect — especially if you’re using YouTube or other popular video sharing platforms.

-To help you and others struggling to make sense of video security, we compiled a list of the most commonly asked questions from Google, Twitter, Quora, and our own experience and answered them here for you.
-Read along, bookmark it for later, or jump to a specific question using the links below:
+To help you and others struggling to make sense of video security, we compiled some of the most commonly asked security questions from Google, Twitter, Quora, and our own experience and included them here for you if you host your videos on YouTube or other video hosting platforms.

 What is video piracy?